 - Join a model scouting agency with access to the best client base.

-- You always have to have a picture ready body to make it in the industry which means a lot of exercise and healthy eating.
+- You always have to have a picture ready body to make it in the industry which means a lot of exercises and healthy eating.